Please read this FAQ before beginning your application. If you have any questions please contact Residency Coordinator at residency@deborahslater.org.

 - A project description of the proposed project that includes topics to be explored, a description of the involvement of all collaborators (where applicable) and the roles of all collaborators, and a general plan for the final presentation;

-- An explanation of why the applicant wants to be mentored by Deborah Slater and how the residency would be beneficial to the applicant at this time;
+- An explanation of why the applicant wants to be mentored and how the residency would be beneficial to the applicant at this time;

 - A brief description of the resident’s plan for community outreach;